Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 which is~\eqref{eq:fwer-bound}.
 The first inequality is the union bound; the second substitutes the per-node bound from~\eqref{eq:Pi-final}.
 The union bound can overcount --- if two sibling nulls are both falsely rejected in the same simulation run, that run is counted twice --- but it never undercounts, so it gives a valid upper bound on the FWER. \end{proof}

 \begin{remark}[When is the bound tight?]
-The union bound is tightest when exposed true nulls are few and widely separated in the tree, and is exact when there is only a single exposed true null.
+The union bound is tightest when exposed true nulls are few and widely separated in the tree, and is sharp when there is only a single exposed true null.
 It can be loose when multiple exposed true nulls cluster at the same level, because the union bound counts the possibility that two or more nulls are both falsely rejected in the same run, even though this event is very rare.
+When there is exactly one exposed true null, the union is over a singleton, so no multiplicity slack enters; the only remaining inequality is the per-node conditional-size bound $\theta_i \le \alpha_i$, an equality for an exact test and strict for the conservative (discrete) randomization tests we use.
+When exposed nulls sit in different branches with independent block randomizations, the joint false-rejection probability $\Pr(\{R_i=1\} \cap \{R_j=1\})$ equals the product of marginal probabilities (both of order~$\alpha$), so the pairwise overlaps are of order~$\alpha^2$ and the union bound closely approximates the exact inclusion-exclusion formula.
+Independence of sibling tests is the favorable case for this approximation; the FWER upper bounds of Proposition~\ref{prop:fwer} and the adaptive theorems never invoke it, so dependence among siblings can only make the realized FWER smaller than the bound.

 \textbf{Example.} Consider a tree with $k = 3$ and $L = 2$ where the root is false and two of its three children are true nulls, each tested at level $\alpha = 0.05$.
 The union bound gives $\text{FWER} \leq 2 \times 0.05 = 0.10$, while the exact probability is $1 - (1 - 0.05)^2 = 0.0975$.
 The bound is nearly tight because simultaneous false rejection of both nulls is rare (probability $0.05^2 = 0.0025$).
 With more exposed nulls the gap widens: with $k = 10$ and 9 exposed nulls, the union bound gives $9 \times 0.05 = 0.45$ while the exact value is $1 - (1-0.05)^9 = 0.37$.
 In both cases the bound is conservative (never too small), which is what a valid FWER guarantee requires. \end{remark}